Fragile topology in line-graph lattices with two, three, or four gapped flat bands: Splitting the bands

-\textbf{Splitting the bands:} To begin, we note that on-site-energy perturbations can successfully split the bands for $D=3$ and $D=4$ into flat band(s) and dispersive bands, for example as in the left of Figure \ref{fig:split}.
+To begin, we note that on-site-energy perturbations can successfully split the bands for $D=3$ and $D=4$ into flat band(s) and dispersive bands, for example as in the left of Fig. \ref{fig:split}.
 However, the remaining flat band(s) are still EBRs or sums of EBRs.
 Because these perturbations are localized on single vertices, they will not change the existing Wannier representation for the flat-band eigenfunctions.

 Therefore, we focus on symmetry-preserving perturbations consisting of new hoppings.
-For $D=4$ line-graph lattices with $C_2$ symmetry, such as Example 2 (see Figure \ref{fig:split}), we find that the bands can always be split into a set of two flat bands and two dispersive ones.
+For $D=4$ line-graph lattices with $C_2$ symmetry, such as example 2 (see Fig. \ref{fig:split}), we find that the bands can always be split into a set of two flat bands and two dispersive ones.
 More specifically, every $D=4$ line-graph lattice has a root-graph unit cell with either two even- and two odd-sided faces (the ``2e2o'' family) or four odd-sided faces (the ``4o'' family).
-For 2e2o lattices, the flat-band degeneracy can be split by introducing a hopping between the two vertices that are each adjacent to both even-sided faces, as shown in Figure \ref{sfig:D=42e2o}(a).
+For 2e2o lattices, the flat-band degeneracy can be split by introducing a hopping between the two vertices that are each adjacent to both even-sided faces, as shown in Fig. S12(a) \cite{SM}.
 For 4o lattices, it can be split through two hoppings that: (1) are $C_2$ images of one another and share a vertex at a maximal Wyckoff position, (2) each extend across a single face, and (3) are between vertices adjacent to all four faces.
-A construction is depicted in Figure \ref{sfig:D=44o}(a), with the result seen in the right of Figure \ref{fig:split}.
+A construction is depicted in Fig. S13(a) \cite{SM}, with the result seen in the right of Fig. \ref{fig:split}.
 In both families, these prescribed hoppings always exist; of course, there may also be alternate hopping perturbations for these lattices that also split the bands successfully.
-These claims are proved in Appendix \ref{appx:perturb}.
+These claims are proved in Appendix D of the Supplementary Material \cite{SM}.

-By contrast, for all other line-graph lattices considered we find evidence, presented in Appendix \ref{appx:perturb}, that the bands cannot be split into two-fold-degenerate gapped flat bands.
+By contrast, for all other line-graph lattices considered we find evidence, presented in Appendix D of the Supplementary Material \cite{SM}, that the bands cannot be split into twofold-degenerate gapped flat bands.
 For example, in $D=3$ lattices with $C_2$ symmetry it seems that hopping perturbations can at best split the three bands into one flat band, sharing a band touch with one dispersive band, and one other, separate, dispersive band.